 A person of curiosity and ingenuity, GL continually explores new avenues to apply his talents and original ideas in the celebrated union of fine gems and metals.
 Miller and his highly skilled staff sculpture unique jewelry for the trade as well as provide design consulting to the industry.
 In addition to stones inlaid in sterling silver, Studio GL's extensive selection includes karat gold and jewelry utilizing colorful inlay combinations and gemstones.

 Chuck Reddick passed away on September, 26th 2011 due to heart complications.
 For many years Chuck was a beloved close friend to us here at Black Arrow, and we miss him dearly.
-All of the pieces in his collection at Black Arrow are the last of his fabulous artifacts and will now always be a special reminder of the amazing artist and man "Chuck Winterheart Reddick".
+All of the pieces in his collection at Black Arrow are the last of his fabulous artifact reproductions and will now always be a special reminder of the amazing artist and man "Chuck Winterheart Reddick".

 Chuck Reddick, who had also created traditional dance regalia for Native Americans, began his artistry path with a car accident in the Dakotas over thirty years ago.
 He spent his recovery on a Lakota Sioux reservation and it was there he learned the Plains Indian culture and the techniques for making the traditional shirts and other items.